Geotab/mobile-sdk-ios/README.md

 ## License

-GeotabDriveSDK is available under the [PLACE-HOLDER] license.
+GeotabDriveSDK is available under the MIT license.
 See the LICENSE file for more info.

 ## DriveViewController